 How to discharge student loans in chapter 7?

-Here’s how to discharge student loans in chapter 7:
+There are two steps to discharge student loans in chapter 7:

-- File a chapter 7 bankruptcy case
+- File a chapter 7 bankruptcy case.

 - Open an adversary proceeding to discharge your student loans as an undue hardship.